Video shows woman thrown onto Bronx subway tracks: NYPD - NewsBreak

 MELROSE, the Bronx (PIX11) — A woman was thrown onto the tracks in a subway station in the Bronx on Sunday, police said.

-The attacker pushed the 52-year-old woman onto the southbound tracks of the Westchester Avenue – Jackson Avenue subway station at around 4:30 p.m., video of the incident showed.
+The attacker pushed the 52-year-old woman onto the southbound tracks of the Westchester Avenue – Jackson Avenue subway station at around 4:30 p.m., video of the incident showed.“They weren’t shy about attacking him or attacking his vehicle,” attorneys weigh in on New Orleans stunt driving

 Police told PIX11 News the attack was unprovoked.
 The victim suffered a broken collarbone and cuts to her head and was taken to a hospital, where officials reported her to be in stable condition.